Engam/webauthn-passkey-example-aws-cdk-cognito/README.md

 ## Passkey rpId
 Passkey rpId's are set to localhost, you need to change this to your domain if you don't want to test locally.

+## cleanup
+cdk destroy
+delete your created iam user or change its access rights (when no longer needed)